zzonyo/trust-docs-test/source/index.html.md

 <aside class="notice">The returned data object is a single string which represents the order id</aside>

-If client order ID duplicates with a previous order, the endpoint responds that previous order's client order ID.
+If client order ID duplicates with a previous order (within 24 hours), the endpoint responds that previous order's client order ID.

 ## Get All Open Orders